 Magnet designation is the highest level of national recognition an organization can receive for professional nursing services.
-Memorial Medical Center has received Magnet® recognition twice, first in 2006-2010, and then earning re-designation for 2011-2015.
+Memorial Medical Center has received Magnet® recognition three times, first in 2006, then again in 2011 and its third designation in 2016.
 Magnet designation is accepted nationally as the gold standard for nursing care and provides health care consumers with a benchmark to measure the quality of nursing care provided by a hospital.
-Only an estimated 6% of the nation’s hospitals have achieved Magnet status.
+Only an estimated 7% of the nation’s hospitals have achieved Magnet status.

 How a Hospital Earns Magnet Status

 Memorial earned Magnet status after undergoing an extensive review and systematic evaluation of our nursing practices and outcomes by the ANCC.
 The process is thorough and lengthy, taking approximately 12 months to complete.
 It includes comprehensive reviews of compliance with over 100 Magnet standards, as well as on-site interviews with our staff, physicians, patients and community members.
 Magnet hospitals must continue to pass annual reviews by the ANCC as a part of their four-year designation.